 - Bake for 1 hour or until a skewer comes out clean.

 - Beating the eggs is incredibly important when it comes to making this recipe.
 If you don’t beat them for long enough, then you may find the cake will come out a bit flat.

-- If you don't have time to wait for the oranges to boil you can do them in a microwave instead.
-Simply prick them with a skewer all over and wrap in paper towel.
+- If you don't have time to wait for the oranges to boil, you can cook them in a microwave instead.
+Simply prick them with a skewer all over and wrap in some paper towel.
 Cook in the microwave until they are nice and tender.
-It should take between 5-15 minutes.
+It should take between five to fifteen minutes.

-If you’re not really feeling like cake, there are a ton of other gluten-free desserts that you should try out.
-One of my personal favorites is the sticky date pudding, it’s deliciously gooey and has an amazing caramel sauce to go with it.
+If you’re not really feeling like eating orange cake, there are a ton of other gluten-free desserts that you should try.

-I hope you enjoy gluten-free orange cake as much as I did.
-If you have any thoughts, suggestions or anything else that you would love to share, then please don’t hesitate to leave a comment below.
+I hope you enjoy this gluten-free orange cake as much as I did.
+If you have any thoughts, suggestions, or anything else that you would love to share, then please don’t hesitate to leave a comment below.